emmanuelng/distributed-systems-project/README.md

 * In Eclipse, go to `File > Import...` and select `General > Project from folder or archive`
 * Select the `comp512-project/client/` folder
 * Repeat for the `comp512-project/server/` folder

+## Available scripts

+* `/.compile.sh`: compiles all the java files and updates the .jar files